JsurDev/Feedback360/README.md

 It uses SQL Server with stored procedures and provides dynamic data visualization with Chart.js.
 The frontend leverages HTML, CSS, Bootstrap, JavaScript, and jQuery/AJAX for a responsive user experience.

+Note: The original module called CapaRestaurante is no longer in use as such.
+It has been repurposed to serve as the main page of a hotel, for which the Feedback360 service was developed.
+This project is part of a university assignment.

 Main Features ⚡
 User and role management
 Data visualization with Chart.js